OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

 ### How to set a value of a Web Component's property?

-In this sample, a custom property's value of a Web Component is setted:
+In this sample, a custom property's value of a Web Component is set:

 ```JavaScript
     this.myWebComponent.theProperty = "The new value";